top of page

 About:

-In coordination with the Michigan AFL-CIO and Michigan Climate Jobs, I designed several policy recommendations for legislative campaigns including the Michigan Public Schools Modernization Program.
 This program would create high-quality jobs helping improve health outcomes and energy security in Michigan's public schools.
 This includes addressing health hazards in schools including replacing led pipes and remediating asbestos and mold.
 The program would also require solar panels installations and energy retrofits in school buildings.

 This program would cut greenhouse gas emissions by 703,000 MTCO2e annually and create 41,000 direct jobs and 10,5000 construction jobs by 2030.